DiscreteTom/HyperStudio/README.md

 > **Note**: This is only available on Windows.

-Cast your PC screens to Leiniao AR glasses.
+Cast your PC screens to AR glasses.

 ## [Download](https://github.com/DiscreteTom/HyperStudio/releases)